raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 Whenever two values are adacent to each other in the input, we want our shunting yard to insert the missing `*` just as if it had been explicitly included.
 We will call `*` a "default operator," as our next shunting yard will default to `*` if there is a mssing infix oprator.

-`shuntingYardA` above has two places where it reports this as an error.
+`shuntingYardFirstCut` above has two places where it reports this as an error.
 Let's modify it as follows: Whenever it encounters two values in succession, it will re-enqueue the default operator, re-enqueue the second value, and then proceed.

-We'll start with a way to denote which is the default operator, and then update our shunting yard code:
+We'll start with a way to denote which is the default operator, and then update our shunting yard code:[^prefix]

+[^prefix]: Keen-eyed readers will also note that we've added support for prefix operators on top of the existing support for infix and postfix operators.
+That will come in handy much later.

 ```javascript
 const arithmeticB = {